Subscribe Now

 6. Support Levels

 Developer support is essential for users, as it shows how many plugin-related issues have been resolved in the past two months.
-This can be a necessary criterion when selecting a plugin as the websites are reliant on it, and users wish to get their problems resolved at the earliest.
+This can be a necessary criterion when selecting a plugin as the websites rely on it, and users wish to resolve their problems as soon as possible.
 In an ideal situation, those plugins must be selected with fewer issues, with a high percentage of them getting fixed.
-A higher number of issues is not a good thing indicating WordPress developers are not correctly dealing with the user issues.
+A higher number of issues is not good, indicating WordPress developers are not correctly dealing with the user issues.

 7. Additional Advice for Users

-Lastly, a developer can help the user by putting in extra information related to the plugin.
-This information can be present at the plugin’s page in various forms such as- installation advice, FAQs or even screenshots.
+Lastly, a developer can help the user by adding extra information related to the plugin.
+This information can be on the plugin’s page in various forms, such as installation advice, FAQs, or screenshots.
 The developer offering such extended support for its users will be maintaining the plugin in the future.

 Conclusion

-The diverse and massive collection of plugins is one of the key differentiators for WordPress.
-The WordPress community’s plugins allow the users to add several features in their WordPress hosting without paying an extra penny.
+One critical differentiator for WordPress is its diverse and massive collection of plugins.
+The WordPress community’s plugins allow users to add several features to their WordPress hosting without paying an extra penny.

 Author Bio –

 Rob Smith is a content specialist by profession and choice.
-He holds an experience of more than 2 years in the writing domain with over 100+ articles authored by him.
-In his leisure time, one can find him reading about technology trends that have impacted the human lives.
+He has more than two years of experience in the writing domain and has authored over 100+ articles.
+In his leisure time, he reads about technology trends that have impacted human lives.

 Related posts